 The last highlight I want to note with Pimsleur is that if you’re looking to learn Castilian Spanish (i.e. the Spanish dialect spoken in Spain) and not Latin American Spanish, Pimsleur offers a specific course for that, whereas Rocket does not.

-Why Babbel Is The Best Budget Program For Learning Spanish
+Why Babbel Is The Best Budget Course For Learning Spanish

 If you’re looking for more of a budget-friendly app to learn Spanish, then Babbel is where we would point you.
 When stacked up against rivals Duolingo and Memrise, Babbel simply beats them outright in the category of value-driven programs.
 Our thoughts below.

 One of my absolute favorite things about Babbel is that their lessons are fast-moving and engaging.
 Each lessons takes just 10 to 15 minutes to complete, and is actually fun.
 Yes, believe it or not, I actually had fun using Babbel.

 This is mainly the result of their lessons being comprised of quick-hit exercises that are highly varied.
 You’ll move through 8 different exercises in just a few minutes time.

 You’ll complete fill-in-the-blanks, multiple-choice questions, speech drills, quick mock conversations, and speed rounds, among several others.
 Bottom line, if you want short, engaging lessons, Babbel is going to be your jam.

 Among all of the speech recognition tech we’ve used and evaluated, Babbel might be the best.
 Rocket Spanish and Rosetta Stone both also have notable speech software, but Babbel is right up there with them.

 I personally found their voice recognition tech to be accurate when I tested it out by giving mispronounced answers.
 This adds a lot of value for nailing down your pronunciation.

 Streamlined Grammar Content